As I’ve stated before, in the prior edition of the competitive pricing strategy post…

 They must identify with the right brand that portrays their lifestyle, (and perhaps even their desired lifestyle) that they don’t yet live.

 The last one’s a very powerful secret, so don’t tell anyone!
-This is because you’re guiding them with your marketing, to step up a level and embody the person they’d like to become: the person they dream about.
+This is because you’re guiding them with your marketing and competitive pricing strategy, to step up a level and embody the person they’d like to become: the person they dream about.

 Now you’re hitting on unconscious ambition desires, and escaping from current undesirable, painful realities.
 And that’s powerful; use it ethically.